Browser Platform

 # Serve with isolation headers

-# Open in target browser and check console for backend info
+# Open in a target browser and check console diagnostics for backend info

 • Device capabilities